 - Expect to spend an average of one hour per day in each subject area.
 Actual time may vary depending on the ability level of the student and the assignments covered each day/week.

 - Submit quality work, showing evidence of progress, subject mastery and competency.

-- Maintain acceptable behavior in Excel Academy vendor classes or lessons
+- Maintain acceptable behavior in Excel Academy content and community provider classes or lessons

 - Email correspondence should be respectful

 If a parent or student fails to meet the responsibilities outlined above, the school will send a letter to the parent/guardian informing the family that the student has failed to meet the minimum standards of independent study and/or the Governing Board policies.
 The letter will include the reason for the notification so the parent and student are aware that they are not fulfilling their independent study responsibilities.

 If the reason for the notification is that the student failed to attain 70% of learning completed/attained per the credentialed teacher of record, a follow-up learning period meeting must occur within ten school days.
 This meeting will take place to ensure the student is back on-track.

 If the reason for the notification is that the parent or student did not attend a learning period meeting, a follow-up learning period meeting must occur within five school days.

 Second Progress Improvement Notification (PIN)

 If a parent or student fails to meet the responsibilities outlined above for a second time within the same school year, the school will send a letter to the parent/guardian informing the family that the student has failed to meet the minimum standards of independent study and/or the Governing Board policies.
 The letter will include the reason for the notification so the parent and student are aware that they are not fulfilling their responsibilities with the school.